alecthibodeau/nona-ai/README.md

 3) Go to **[chrome://components](chrome://components)** and click 'Check for Update' on *Optimization Guide On Device Model* to download the model.
 If you don't see Optimization Guide, ensure you have set the flags correctly above.
 If you still don't see Optimization Guide, run `await window.ai.assistant.create();` in your browser console, then refresh the page.

+4) Optional step to allow prompts to accept numerical digits (currently only available for Chrome Dev browser): Go to **[chrome://flags/#text-safety-classifier](chrome://flags/#text-safety-classifier)** and then select 'Disabled'

-    *These steps for browser configuration are originally from [here](https://ai-sdk-chrome-ai.vercel.app/).*
+    *These steps for browser configuration are modified from [here](https://ai-sdk-chrome-ai.vercel.app/).*

 ### Using Nona AI